 - Use alarms to respond quickly when your service levels start to slip.
 Simply decide on the maximum number of seconds a customer can be left waiting for their call to be answered and set up an alarm to instantly alert you if this happens.
 You can then make sure the call is picked up in time and that additional staff resources are available to deal with higher call volumes.

 - Use call recording to create a copy of every call.
 It can be really useful for training purposes and help staff improve their sales technique if they can review real conversations, both the good and the bad.
 It also allows you to review call histories should any problems or disputes arise, and the recordings of many systems can be used in UK courts.

-- Have your client’s record on screen whenever they call.
+- Have your client’s record on-screen whenever they call.
 Gone are the days of answering a customer’s call and then asking them to hold while you look up their details.
-You can simply connect your desktop PC to your phone so that when a customer rings their information automatically pops up on screen – ensuring you’re always prepared and always able to provide a professional service.
+You can simply connect your desktop PC to your phone so that when a customer rings their information automatically pops up on the screen – ensuring you’re always prepared and always able to provide a professional service.

 Find out more on… call reporting and recording services